 Guidance on the approval of External Examiners at XJTLU (UoL)

 XJTLU is required to appoint an appropriate External Examiner for each programme validated by University of Liverpool (UoL).
 External Examiners at XJTLU will be nominated, appointed and paid in accordance with the XJTLU External Examiner System for Taught Provision, but must also be approved by UoL.
-External Examiners will be appointed for a period of four years, with an exceptional extension of one year possible, subject to approval by the Vice-President, Academic Affairs, XJTLU and PVC Education, UoL.
+External Examiners will be appointed for a period of four years, with an exceptional extension of one year possible, subject to approval by the Vice-President, Academic Affairs, XJTLU and Dean for Xi'an Jiaotong Liverpool University UoL.

 UoL Approval of XJTLU External Examiners